 9 Agency and Different Payment Models

-9.1 Defining FFS and Capitated Payments
+9.1 FFS and Capitated Payments

 For our purposes, FFS payments simply consist of separate payments for each service, creating a system where more care leads to more revenue.
 This is how we envisioned payments in the model in the prior chapter.
 And with some slight adjustments, this is also how traditional Medicare pays for health care among its beneficiaries.